drewnoakes/GameController/README.md

   play in more than one league (eg. HL kid-size and teen-size).
 This can also be used by game visualisers.

+- Game state messages include a value indicating whether the game is a play-off (SPL) or knockout (HL) game.

 - When no drop in has yet occurred, 'dropInTeam' has value 2 instead of 0.

 - `STATE2_*` (SecondaryGameState, with Normal, Overtime, Timeout, Penalties) has been